The Trump Administration’s Attempts to Get Sensitive Voter Data Threaten the Rule of Law

 The Trump administration and its allies are launching a multi-pronged attack on our elections to make it more difficult for Americans to make their voices heard and to lay the groundwork for calling the results of the 2026 midterms into question.

 The DOJ is pressuring states to sign agreements that would require them to remove voters from the voter rolls flagged as ineligible by the federal government, even though eligible voters would almost certainly be caught up in such purges.
-Just recently, the DOJ sent a letter to Minnesota Governor Tim Walz demanding, among other things, access to the state’s unredacted voter rolls and suggesting that compliance with the demand was a condition of removing federal immigration law enforcement officers from the Minneapolis area.
+The DOJ even sent a letter to Minnesota Governor Tim Walz at the start of 2026 with several demands, including access to the state’s unredacted voter rolls, and suggested that compliance with the demand was a condition of removing federal immigration law enforcement officers from the Minneapolis area.

 Taken together, these actions reveal a coordinated effort to collect data on millions of Americans and exert unprecedented executive branch influence over state-run elections.